dialexa/pleco/packages/pleco/README.md

 perform those operations.

 ## Functions
-The functions that do all the heavy lifting are in `src/functions/index.ts`.
 Refer to each querybuilder implementation's package to view the usage for each function.

 ### Prerequisites
 Before we dive into the functions that are provided, `pleco` has some prerequisites